298 HANDS-ON MYSTERY OBJECTS! WHATCHAMACALLITS! - a funny & puzzling, hands-on event for your family What are these Mystery Objects anyhow?

 MYSTERY OBJECTS~ What are these things anyhow?
 Three generations wonder about this novelty science object and the antique tool in front of them.
-More than 200 MYSTERY OBJECTS are waiting for you.
+Hundreds of MYSTERY OBJECTS are waiting for you.
 Bring friends, families, church groups, your club, or your scout troops.
 It's a unique outing with playful thinking combined with science, history, engineering, toys, cultures, and hands-on fun.

 And what is this object anyhow?
 This is one of 200+ UNUSUAL items you can pick up and handle & try to figure out what it is, at MYSTERY OBJECTS!